Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-family-and-friends.html.markdown

 In my experience, the younger age is actually easier.
 We travel by ferry overnight to France so we rent a cabin which is exciting.
 And we travel by train as well.
 Small kids really love trains and big ferries.
 It creates a lot of memories.
 That’s what travel is about, it’s all those memories.
 So in my experience, it has been fine, and we’ve done it since he was a baby.

+> "Small kids love trains and big ferries.
+It creates a lot of memories.
+That's what travel is about."

 #### Maggie

 Is there anything the train and ferry companies could do to make things easier for parents travelling with children?